mosaicml/examples/examples/inference-deployments/README.md

 ### YAMLs

 Deployment submissions to the MosaicML platform can be configured through a YAML file or using our Python API’s [InferenceDeploymentConfig](https://docs.mosaicml.com/projects/mcli/en/latest/inference/working_with_deployments.html#the-inferencedeploymentconfig-object) class.
 We have provided YAMLs in these examples which contain information like name, image, download path for the model, and more.
 Please see [this link](https://docs.mosaicml.com/projects/mcli/en/latest/inference/inference_schema.html) to understand what these parameters mean.

+Note: The `image` field in the YAML corresponds to the Docker image for the Docker container that is executing your deployment.
+It is set to our latest inference release.